stiles/dance-moms-transcripts/README.md

 This project collects, cleans and analyzes transcripts of *Dance Moms* episodes streamed on Disney+.
 It has two parts:

 1. **Transcript acquisition:** Capture closed caption VTT files from playback sessions, merge them and label by season and episode
-2. **Transcript analysis:** Turn captions into structured text that you can search, count and compare
+2. **Transcript analysis:** Turn captions into structured text that one can search, count and compare

 This project isn’t about redistributing video content — only studying the language used in the show.